mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 # Lessons

-Lesson syntax and semantics can vary slightly depending on the curriculum training type.
+Lesson syntax and semantics can vary slightly depending on the [curriculum][2] training type.
-A curriculum specifies its training type by specifying that it trains with a simulator, with data, or with a generator.
+A curriculum specifies its training type by specifying that it trains with a [simulator][3], with data, or with a generator.

 <aside class="notice">
 Future support is expected for training with generators and with data, and those training types will be documented when the features are supported.